phwes/katacoda-scenarios/apache-docker/step1.md

 `apt update`{{execute}}
 To interact with our mysql container, when it has been started, we will use the normal mysql-client:
 `apt install mysql-client`{{execute}}
+If you are prompted for input, choose the default options.

 # MySQL